 Our tracking of progress in PSHE includes assessment tasks linked to topics and also takes account of as well as how children are applying their personal, emotional and social skills in day to day life.
 At the beginning of each half term’s topics we have a ‘cold’ assessment task which we then repeat at the end when the children’s knowledge and understanding has warmed up!
 This enables us to assess the children’s progress in understanding the topics covered.
 We also complete surveys with pupils such as their understanding of concepts such as democracy and we participate and respond to the My Health, My School Survey outcomes.

 We are proud to have achieved Mindmate Friendly accreditation in 2019.
 We deliver Mindmate lessons across Key Stage 1 & 2 which is an emotional literacy curriculum designed to support class-based discussion and learning around mental health and wellbeing.
 The lessons are modern, engaging and fit well with our whole school approach.
 In our Mindmate PSHE lessons, we focus on both knowledge and skills and prioritise self-awareness, self-regulation, motivation, empathy and social skills.
 These are the key life-skills which will prepare children to take an active, responsible role within their family, school and wider community.

-Alongside our planned lessons, we add a ‘top-up’ layer, with themed weeks tailored to fit school priorities, such as our ‘Choose Respect Anti-Bullying and Restorative Practice’ Fortnight, Living in Leeds Week and Fun, Food and Fitness week.
+Alongside our planned lessons, we add a ‘top-up’ layer, with themed weeks tailored to fit school priorities, such as our Anti-Bullying week, Living in Leeds week and Wellbeing week.
 We ensure that we enrich our PSHE curriculum with visitors, workshops, activities and whole school assemblies.